Course Content and Outcome Guide for ARCH 256

 - Special Fee:

 Course DescriptionDevelops skills in creating construction detail and section drawings using appropriate scale, line weights, symbols and annotations.
-Prerequisite: ARCH 136.
+Prerequisites: ARCH 136.
 Audit available.

 Addendum to Course Description